-Auto The system will automatically select an I/O address for the onboard serial port I and serial port 2.
-3F8/IRQ4, 2F8/IRQ3, 3E8/IRQ4, 2E8/IRQ3 Allows you to manually select an I/O address for the onboard serial port I and serial port 2.
-Disabled Disables the onboard serial port I and/or serial port 2.
+The system will automatically select an I/O address Auto for the onboard serial port 1 and serial port 2.
+3F8/IRQ4, 2F8/IRQ3, 3E8/IRQ4, 2E8/IRQ3 Allows you manually select an I/O address for the onboard serial port 1 and serial port 2.
+Disables the onboard serial port 1 and/or serial